saulabs/reportable/README.md

       [DateTime.now - 2.days, 3.0]
     ]

-Reportable provides a helper method to generate a sparkline image from this data that you can use in your views:
+Reportable provides helper methods to generate a sparkline image from this data that you can use in your views, e.g.:

-    <%= report_tag(User.registrations_report) %>
+    <%= google_report_tag(User.registrations_report) %>

+For other options to generate sparklines see the [API docs](http://rdoc.info/projects/saulabs/reportable).

 Installation